-With the passage of the Asset managementin 2005, became a separate, stand-alone planning factor to be reflected in, and coordinated between, both statewide and metropolitan planning processes, and consistent with planning and review processes, plans and programs.
-In late 2012, MAP-21 introduced new requirements related to regional in the form of
+With the passage of the SAFETEA-LU in 2005, security became a separate, stand-alone planning factor to be reflected in, and coordinated between, both statewide and metropolitan planning processes, and consistent with security planning and review processes, plans and programs.
+In late 2012, MAP-21 introduced new requirements related to regional security in the form of Asset management

 23 U.S.C.
 119(e)(1), MAP-21 § 1106 requires each state to develop a risk-based asset management plan for the National Highway System (NHS) to improve or preserve the condition of the assets and the performance of the system.
 In general, a State risk-based asset management plan must address pavements and bridges but are encouraged to include all infrastructure assets within the highway right-of-way in their risk-based asset management plan, such as pavement markings, culverts, guardrail, signs, traffic signals, lighting, Intelligent Transportation Systems (ITS) infrastructure, rest areas, etc., in the asset management plan.

 OKI Security-Related Activities

 The FAST Act expands the scope of consideration of the metropolitan planning process to include improving transportation system resiliency and reliability.
 OKI has and will continue to collaborate with a variety of entities to utilize the most current technology and guiding principles in helping to minimize the impact of natural and man-made events and well as system failures to ensure a secure, reliable, regional, multi-modal transportation network.
 A regional security strategy relates to sustainable prevention, detection, response and recovery efforts to protect regional transportation systems’ critical infrastructure.
 The following text documents actions and strategies being implemented throughout the region for strengthening regional security.